The Week Ahead - 1/12/24

 Over the past 2+ years part of my earnings optimism has been due to the economy holding up better than expected.
 While earnings only track the economy loosely (and markets look forward 6-12 months), there is a clear correlation between recessions, lower earnings, and lower stock prices (although stock prices (being as noted forward looking) generally fall in advance of the recession and bottom 6-9 months before the end of the recession).
 So if you can see a recession coming it is helpful, although very difficult (especially ahead of the market).
 You can reference this Week Ahead (see the Economy section) for a lot of material on how every recession is preceded by talk of a “soft landing” as close as a month before the start.
 On the IRA infrastructure act, the November 26 report has good info on how that should be supportive at least through the end of this year.
 That report also has the notes about how small caps have shorter debt maturity profiles and more of it.

-So I don’t really see any changes to my overall takeaway on the economy from 14 weeks ago, “the situation continues to seem like manufacturing is subdued but trying to bottom, housing perhaps has inflected off the bottom [although that has softened of late with the jump in mortgage rates (although perhaps now buyers have become “used to” higher interest rates)], labor markets (and the services sector and construction in particular) are solid [although it seems there is slowing from elevated levels] with very healthy wage growth, and productivity appears to be robust (something I think you’re going to be hearing more and more about)…I continue to feel that any softening does not appear to be morphing into a recession.”
+So I don’t really see any changes to my overall takeaway on the economy from 15 weeks ago, “the situation continues to seem like manufacturing is subdued but trying to bottom, housing perhaps has inflected off the bottom [although that has softened of late with the jump in mortgage rates (although perhaps now buyers have become “used to” higher interest rates)], labor markets (and the services sector and construction in particular) are solid with very healthy wage growth, and productivity appears to be robust (something I think you’re going to be hearing more and more about)…I continue to feel that any softening does not appear to be morphing into a recession.”

 without question, the evidence is building that the days of >3% real GDP growth are behind us (although we got there in Q3), and we should be happy to settle into something more around trend (1-3% real (infl adjusted) growth).
 That though is far from a disaster.
 The important thing will be to see the softening level out (L-shape) rather than continue to fall turning the “soft landing” into a recession.